 Orthodox Old Roman bishops possess only one line of Apostolic succession in close lineal descent directly from Archbishop Gul of Utrecht via the consecration of ✠Arnold Harris Mathew in 1908.
 This succession is shared in common with 95% of Roman Catholic bishops in the world today and is generally known as the Rebiba succession.
 Old Roman bishops do not claim multiple lines of succession nor are their co-consecrators from non-Old Roman groups.

-Authentic Old Roman bishops are consecrated exclusively employing the Pontificale Romanum according to the Tridentine Rite of episcopal consecration.
+Authentic Old Roman bishops are consecrated exclusively employing the Pontificale Romanum according to the Tridentine Rite of episcopal consecration as extant in 1908.
 To the prejudice of those ordained by any other pretended western rite who petition to join them, Old Romans will reordain sub-conditione according to the Pontificale Romanum.

 All the Ultrajectine Old Roman bishops from ✠Steenoven in 1725 down to ✠Mathew in 1908 were decreed individually excommunicate by successive Popes for receiving episcopal consecration without a papal mandate.
 The mandatum is the papal document granting permission for the consecration of a bishop who will serve as a bishop in any capacity, including as an auxiliary or titular bishop.
-This despite the privilege granted the Chapter of Utrecht to elect their own bishops by Bl.
-Pope Eugene III in 1145 and affirmed by the Fourth Lateran Council in 1215 (canons 23 & 24), and the request and notification by the Ultrajectine bishops to Rome of the election and consecrations.
+It is important to note that this excommunication occurred despite the historical privilege granted to the Chapter of Utrecht by Bl.
+Pope Eugene III in 1145, which allowed them to elect their own bishops.
+Furthermore, this privilege was affirmed by the Fourth Lateran Council in 1215 (canons 23 & 24), and the Ultrajectine bishops duly informed and sought approval from Rome for their elections and consecrations.

 Even though the historical bishops in the Ultrajectine succession received declaratory sentences of excommunication, the 1917 CIC states; “It is not permitted to extend penalties from person to person or from case to case, even though the reason is the same or even stronger.”
 Canon 2219§3.
 In other words, excommunication is not contagious nor contiguous, but personal and its effects limited to the named individual.
 Since the consecrations of ✠Herbert Beale and ✠Arthur Howarth no Old Roman bishop has been declared excommunicate since 1911.